Federated-Engineers/foundation-fast-track/02-cloud-and-infra/01-aws-basics.md

 ## Why We Use It at Federated Engineers
 Amazon Web Services (AWS) is the absolute bedrock of our cloud infrastructure.
 We don't maintain physical servers; everything we build, orchestrate, and deliver lives inside AWS.

-As a Federated Engineer, you cannot build resilient data platforms or deploy services blindly.
+As an Engineer in our pool, you cannot build resilient data platforms or deploy services blindly.
 You need to understand how the underlying network flows, how security permissions are tightly locked down, and where your compute power actually executes.
 Whether you are writing an Airflow DAG or optimizing a container image, your code interacts with AWS resources constantly.
 Mastering these cloud basics is entirely non-negotiable.

 ---